Emmanuel Letouzé: Early life and career

-Letouzé was born in Brittany, France and grew up in the banlieue of Paris, Sweden and Kuwait.
-After studying at Lycée Henri IV, he received a BA in Political Science and Economics and an MA in Applied Economics specialized in Economic Demography from Sciences Po Paris, the latter with field work at the Institut de Recherche pour le Développement in Dakar, Senegal, an MA in International Affairs from Columbia University School of International and Public Affairs on a Fulbright fellowship, and a PhD from the University of California, Berkeley with a dissertation on "Applications and Implications of Call-Detail Records for Demo-Economic Analysis" under the supervision of Ronald Lee, Edward Miguel and Jennifer Johnson-Hanks.
-He completed his post-doctoral research in 2016-17 at the MIT Media Lab in Alex 'Sandy' Pentland's Human Dynamics Group.
+After studying at Lycée Henri IV, he received a BA in Political Science and Economics and an MA in Applied Economics with a specialization in Economic Demography from Sciences Po, Paris.
+He received an MA in International Affairs from Columbia University's School of International and Public Affairs on a Fulbright fellowship, and a PhD from the University of California, Berkeley with a dissertation titled Applications and Implications of Call-Detail Records for Demo-Economic Analysis under the supervision of Ronald Lee, Edward Miguel and Jennifer Johnson-Hanks.
+He completed his post-doctoral research in 2016–17 at the MIT Media Lab in Alex 'Sandy' Pentland's Human Dynamics Group.

-Between 2000 and 2004, Letouzé worked in Hanoi, Vietnam for the French Ministry of Finance and French Ministry of Foreign Affairs, leading a technical assistance project on Economic Governance with the Vietnamese General Statistics Office, Ministry of Finance, and National Assembly.
-He then worked as an Economist for the United Nations Development Programme in New York between 2005 and 2009, on fiscal policy and fiscal space for poverty reduction, post-conflict economic recovery, and migration as part of the 2009 Human Development Report research team.
-In 2011, he joined UN Global Pulse in the Executive Office of the UN Secretary General where he wrote the White Paper "Big Data for Development: Challenges and Opportunities".
-He was then the lead author of the 2013 OECD Fragile States report, which proposed to "move away from a “thin”, formal conceptualisation of fragility centred on the state, towards a “thick”, substantive understanding centred on the quality of state-society relations and with greater attention to potential stress factors, including economic vulnerability, demographic dynamics, climate change and technological innovation."
+Between 2000 and 2004, Letouzé worked in Hanoi, Vietnam for the French Ministry of Finance and French Ministry of Foreign Affairs, leading a technical assistance project on economic governance with the Vietnamese General Statistics Office, Ministry of Finance, and National Assembly.
+He then worked as an economist for the United Nations Development Program in New York between 2005 and 2009, on fiscal policy and fiscal space for poverty reduction, post-conflict economic recovery, and migration as part of the 2009 Human Development Report research team.
+In 2011, he joined UN Global Pulse in the Executive Office of the UN Secretary General where he wrote the paper "Big Data for Development: Challenges and Opportunities".
+He was the lead author of the 2013 OECD "Fragile States" report.

 In late 2013, he co-founded Data-Pop Alliance and in 2016 he co-founded the Open Algorithms project (OPAL), which he directed from 2017 to 2020.
 In 2021, Letouzé joined the Universitat Pompeu Fabra as a Marie Curie Fellow.

-Letouzé focuses on developing countries and has conducted field work in Benin, Brazil, Chile, Côte d'Ivoire, Colombia, Dominican Republic, Ecuador, Egypt, Ghana, Haiti, Kenya, Jordan, Liberia, Lebanon, Mexico, Maldives, Mauritania, Moldova, Peru, Rwanda, Senegal, Sierra Leone, Togo, Tunisia, Thailand, and Vietnam.
+Letouzé focuses on developing countries and has conducted fieldwork in numerous countries such as Brazil, Chile, Senegal, and Vietnam.

-As a cartoonist, under the alias "Manu", he has published political and editorial cartoons and illustrations in France and the US.